Lesson 2: Training a neural network#

 Here in_axes is telling vmap that we want a batch dimension for the first argument (the vector x), and that this new batch dimension is the dimension 0.
 On the other hand, the second argument of the network would be params, and we do not want those to have a batch dimension - otherwise every sample in the batch would be processed using different weights and biases.
 This is indicated by the None.
 The out_axes just indicates where the batch dimension is in the output, and we choose it also as 0.

-Now let’s apply this to a sweep of values and plot the result!
+Now let’s apply this to an example, where we want to evaluate the network on a sweep of values and plot the result!

 # create a sweep in x, but convert the shape to [100,1]